South Morang - South

 AreaSearch assessment of residential development activity positions South Morang - South among the top 25% of areas assessed nationwide

-South Morang - South has seen approximately 146 dwellings granted development approval annually over the past five financial years, totalling 733 homes.
+South Morang - South has seen approximately 146 dwellings approved annually over the past five financial years, totalling 733 homes.
 As of FY26, two approvals have been recorded.
-On average, 0.1 new residents per year per dwelling constructed have been observed between FY21 and FY25.
-This pace matches or exceeds demand, providing more housing options and potentially driving population growth beyond current expectations.
+The average annual increase in residents per dwelling constructed during this period is 0.1.
+This pace of new construction mirrors or exceeds demand, providing more options for buyers and potentially facilitating population growth beyond current projections.

-The average construction value of new homes is $257,000, which is below regional norms, indicating more affordable housing options for purchasers.
-In the current financial year, $19.5 million in commercial approvals have been registered, demonstrating steady commercial investment activity.
-Compared to Greater Melbourne, South Morang - South has 19.0% less new development per person but ranks among the 92nd percentile nationally, suggesting robust developer interest despite recent periods of lower activity.
-New developments consist of 28.0% detached dwellings and 72.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 79.0% houses).
-This trend may be due to diminishing developable land availability and evolving lifestyle preferences.
-With around 69 people per dwelling approval, South Morang - South exhibits characteristics of a growth area.
+The average expected construction cost value of new homes is $257,000, which is below regional norms, indicating more affordable housing options.
+In FY26, commercial approvals totalling $19.5 million have been registered, reflecting steady commercial investment activity in the area.
+Compared to Greater Melbourne, South Morang - South has 19.0% less new development per person but ranks among the 92nd percentile nationally for development activity.
+This high level of developer interest is significantly above the national average.
+The composition of new development is 28.0% detached dwellings and 72.0% townhouses or apartments, marking a significant shift from the current housing pattern of 79.0% houses.
+This change suggests diminishing developable land availability and responds to evolving lifestyle preferences and housing affordability needs.

 Frequently Asked Questions - Development